Judge clears way for lawsuit by Muslim engineer in Kansas

 The Malaysian national of Indian ancestry rented a pavilion at the group's lake in 2017 to celebrate Malaysian Independence Day.
 The lawsuit alleges the association suspended his rental privileges and reported him to authorities.

-It alleged an American flag had been desecrated by ISIS symbols.
+It alleged an American flag had been desecrated by Islamic State group symbols.
 But the flag was actually a Malaysian flag and the guests included people of Malaysian Indian ancestry, some wearing hijabs.